What Breaks A Fast

-- Protein: foods under this class help in building the body and giving your metabolism the boost it needs, to name a few.
+- Protein: help in building muscle mass and giving your metabolism the boost it needs, to name a few.
 Some examples of foods rich in protein and suitable during fasting are eggs, seafood, soy, beans, legumes, fish and poultry meats, milk, yoghurt, and cheese.

 Other foods allowed during fasting are vegetables, whether fermented or unfermented, sauerkraut, tempeh, lettuce, celery, tomatoes, strawberries, cucumber, skimmed milk, and plain yoghurts.
 You should also make sure to drink lots of water during this period.
 In fact, it would be best if you made it your rule not to consume refined grains, processed foods and meats, and soft drinks, among others.